 While completing your AMCAS application you will find a request section where you can print an AMCAS Request form to provide to the registrar's office.

-As premeds we are constantly checking the status of our application and AMCAS does a great job of providing application updates.
-When logging into your AMCAS account they will tell you if your transcripts have been received or not, whether it is under an initial review, has verification occurred, etc.
+As a premed student I know you are constantly checking the status of your application and you can be assured that AMCAS does a great job of providing application updates.
+When logging into your AMCAS account you will know the status of your transcripts:

 I attended Northwestern University which is on the quarter system and after initially entering several courses realized they were done incorrectly and had to speak with my academic advising office on how to make the necessary corrections.